PilgrimArcheon/RedFox/README.md

 To download:
 1. Go to the [GitHub Releases](https://github.com/PilgrimArcheon/RedFox/releases) section.
 2. Look for the latest release.
-3. Download the file named `RedfoxWhackAMole.apk`.
+3. Download the file named `RedFox.apk`.
 4. Transfer it to your Android device and install (see installation guide below).

 ---